Cosmology and extragalactic astronomy

 About the section

-The section for Cosmology and Extragalactic Astrophysics emphasizes the interplay between analysis of data from experiments, numerical simulations and fundamental theory to understand the Universe.
+The section for Cosmology and Extragalactic Astronomy emphasizes the interplay between analysis of data from experiments, numerical simulations and fundamental theory to understand the Universe.
 We are pursuing questions like:

 - What is the origin of our Universe?